vgrichina/iOS-boilerplate/README.md

 After the installation has completed open up the Xcode workspace `IOSBoilerplate.xcworkspace` and you’re done.

-It is simple to add or remove dependencies, which are defined in `Podfile`.
+It is simple to add or remove dependencies by updating the [Podfile](https://github.com/CocoaPods/iOS-boilerplate/blob/master/Podfile).
 A growing list of Pods are available from the [spec repo](https://github.com/CocoaPods/Specs).